 The project will consist of demolition, grading, utility installation, hardscape installation, erosion control and building construction.
-There will be no offsite drainage on this site.
+There will be no offsite drainage through this site.
 Storm water requirements from this site shall be handled via a bio retention area, trench drain system and storm drainage pipes design per the City of Albuquerque Drainage, Flood Control and Erosion Control Ordinance.
 Water quality requirements shall be handled through the bio retention area.
+The bio retention area will be irrigated.
 A hydro dynamic device (oil/water separator) shall function as a method of pre-treatment for the storm water before it flows into the proposed Bio Retention Area.
 This site located in a zone 3 precipitation zones between San Mateo and Eubank, North of Interstate 40, and between San Mateo and the East Boundary of Range 4 East, South of Interstate 40.